iamvery/iamvery.github.com/_posts/2015-02-17-rails-new-for-you.markdown

 ## Rails App Template

 The command line options can only get me so far.
-To complete my desired pre-configuration, it's time to automate the things with [Rails application templates](rails-app-templates).
+To complete my desired pre-configuration, it's time to automate the things with [Rails application templates][rails-app-templates].

 App templates allow you to define a procedure used to config an app.
 It has built in hooks for `bundler` and `git`.
 My config...